Hackers use trending TikTok ‘Invisible Challenge’ to spread malware

 Twitter users’ stolen data leaked online — more shared privately

-Over 5.4 million Twitter user records containing non-public information stolen using an API vulnerability that was fixed in January, have been shared for free on a hacker forum.
-Another massive, potentially more significant, data dump of millions of Twitter records has also been disclosed by a security researcher, demonstrating how widely abused this bug was by threat actors.
+The non-public records of more than 5.4 million Twitter user records that were stolen through an API vulnerability (that was fixed in January), have been shared for free on a hacker forum.
+Furthermore, according to Bleeping Computer, “another potentially more significant data dump of millions of Twitter records has also been disclosed by a security researcher, demonstrating how widely abused this bug was by threat actors.”
 The data consists of scraped public information as well as private phone numbers and email addresses that are not meant to be public.
-This data was collected in December 2021 using a Twitter API vulnerability disclosed in the HackerOne bug bounty program that allowed people to submit phone numbers and email addresses into the API to retrieve the associated Twitter ID.
-This is an expansion part of an ongoing exploit by the hacker known as Pompompurin who initially offered Twitter user records for sale in July, and is now stating that this second data dump was not sold and was only shared privately among a few people.
+“This data was collected in December 2021 using a Twitter API vulnerability disclosed in the HackerOne bug bounty program that allowed people to submit phone numbers and email addresses into the API to retrieve the associated Twitter ID.”
+This is an expansion of an ongoing exploit by the hacker known as Pompompurin who initially offered Twitter user records for sale in July, and is now stating that this second data dump was not sold and was only shared privately among a few people.

 Wave of cyber-enabled scams target FIFA World Cup fans